nixworks/public/news/2009/08/5/README.md

 ##### United States
 ### [ A dog featured in an American film called "I Love You, Man", which was named after assassinated Egyptian President Anwar El Sadat, leads to a court case as bloggers complain that their country has been insulted. ](/news/2009/08/5/a-dog-featured-in-an-american-film-called-i-love-you-man-which-was-named-after-assassinated-egyptian-president-anwar-el-sadat-leads-to.md)
-_Context: I Love You, Man, Anwar El Sadat, blog, Egypt, United States, President_
+_Context: I Love You, Man, President, United States, Egypt, blog, Anwar El Sadat_

 ##### shot
 ### [ Fourteen people are shot at a women's dance class in LA Fitness gymnasium in Collier Township, Pennsylvania, United States.
 Three women die, as does the gunman. ](/news/2009/08/5/fourteen-people-are-shot-at-a-women-s-dance-class-in-la-fitness-gymnasium-in-collier-township-pennsylvania-united-states-three-women-die.md)
-_Context: United States, shot, Collier Township, LA Fitness, Pennsylvania_
+_Context: LA Fitness, Pennsylvania, shot, United States, Collier Township_

 ##### Airbus A320
 ### [ Eight people are injured when an Airbus A320 plane catches fire on one of its engines at Paris-Orly Airport.
 The fire is quickly brought under control. ](/news/2009/08/5/eight-people-are-injured-when-an-airbus-a320-plane-catches-fire-on-one-of-its-engines-at-paris-orly-airport-the-fire-is-quickly-brought-un.md)
-_Context: Paris-Orly Airport, Airbus A320, catches fire_
+_Context: catches fire, Paris-Orly Airport, Airbus A320_

 ##### suicide attack
 ### [ Three more men are charged with plotting a suicide attack on a military base in Australia. ](/news/2009/08/5/three-more-men-are-charged-with-plotting-a-suicide-attack-on-a-military-base-in-australia.md)